Fire engine: Conventional fire engine

 The standard fire engine transports firefighters to the scene, carries equipment needed by the firefighters for most firefighting scenarios, and may provide a limited supply of water with which to fight the fire.
 The tools carried on the fire engine will vary greatly based on many factors including the size of the department and the usual situations the firefighters handle.
 For example, departments located near large bodies of water or rivers are likely to have some sort of water rescue equipment.
 Standard tools found on nearly all fire engines include ladders, hydraulic rescue tools (often referred to as the jaws of life), floodlights, fire hose, fire extinguishers, self-contained breathing apparatus, and thermal imaging cameras.

 The exact layout of what is carried on an engine is decided by the needs of the department.
-For example, fire departments located in metropolitan areas will carry equipment to mitigate hazardous materials and effect technical rescues, while departments that operate in the wildland-urban interface will need the gear to deal with brush fires.
+For example, fire departments located in metropolitan areas will carry equipment to mitigate hazardous materials and effect technical rescues, while departments that operate in the wildland–urban interface will need the gear to deal with brush fires.

-Some fire engines have a fixed deluge gun, also known as a master stream, which directs a heavy stream of water to wherever the operator points it.
-An additional feature of engines are their preconnected hose lines, commonly referred to as preconnects.
-The preconnects are attached to the engine's onboard water supply and allow firefighters to quickly mount an aggressive attack on the fire as soon as they arrive on scene.
-When the onboard water supply runs out, the engine is connected to more permanent sources such as fire hydrants or water tenders and can also use natural sources such as rivers or reservoirs by drafting water.